-Germany's Bundestag tightens COVID-19 rules as Omicron cases surge | DW | 12.01.2022
+Germany's Bundestag tightens COVID-19 rules as omicron cases surge | DW | 12.01.2022

 The Bundestag has also introduced stricter rules for the wearing of protective masks.
 Now, only FFP2 /N95 are permitted in the entire Reichstag building, and they may only be taken off when MPs are addressing parliament.

-Several lawmakers on Wednesday were wearing masks under their, however, possibly in a show of defiance.
+Several lawmakers on Wednesday were wearing masks under their noses, however, possibly in a show of defiance.
 Even before the start of the debate, an usherette was already seen admonishing AfD deputies up in the visitors' gallery to wear their masks properly.

 Thomas Jarzombek, an MP with the conservative Christian Democratic Union (CDU) spotted the AfD's von Storch in an elevator shouting "Gestapo" — the Nazi secret police — at a woman who asked her to wear her mask properly.